Bobby Nardella

-Robert Virgil Nardella III (born April 22, 1996) is an American professional ice hockey defenseman currently playing for the Hershey Bears in the American Hockey League (AHL), while under contract with the Washington Capitals of the National Hockey League (NHL).
+Robert Virgil Nardella III (born April 22, 1996) is an American professional ice hockey defenseman for Torpedo Nizhny Novgorod in the Kontinental Hockey League (KHL).

 Playing career

 Minor career

 Growing up, Nardella attended Rosemont Elementary School and East Leyden High School before graduating from East High School (Sioux City, Iowa).
 After his freshman year of high school, Nardella decided to drop baseball, basketball and golf to focus on hockey.

 Nardella played for the Chicago Mission Midget Minor during the 2011–12 season.
 He began the following season with the team but was unable to compete in the 2013 USA Hockey National Championships after suffering a knee injury in October.

 USHL

 Nardella was drafted eighth overall in the 2012 USHL Futures Draft by the Sioux City Musketeers.
 During his rookie season with the Musketeers, he recorded 13 points in 52 games.
 After impressing scouts during the season, Nardella committed to play collegiate hockey with the Notre Dame Fighting Irish after the 2014-15 season.
 He was subsequently traded to the Tri-City Storm where he had a breakout season, recording 10 goals and 32 assists to rank third amongst defenseman.
 As a result, he was selected for the 2014-15 All-USHL Second Team.